sinantok/aspnetcore-webapi-template/README.md

 # ASP.NET Core Web Api Template

-This project is an Web API Open-Source Boilerplate Template that includes ASP.NET Core 5, Web API standards, clean n-tier architecture, GraphQL service, and User Auditing (Identity) with a lot of best practices.
+This project is an Web API Open-Source Boilerplate Template that includes ASP.NET Core 5, Web API standards, clean n-tier architecture, GraphQL service, Redis, Mssql, Mongo databases and User Auditing (Identity) with a lot of best practices.

 ## Releases
-v1.0
+v1.0, v2.0, v3.0

-## v1.0
+## v3.0

 Follow these steps to get started with this Boilerplate Template.